 Is it possible to have your cake and eat it, too?
-It means complementing your hardscape with softscape.
-Specifically, what is referred to here as bringing in softscape is the use of container gardens along the straight edges of your patio to soften them.
+Yes, you can, by enhancing your hardscape with softscape.
+You can bring in softscape by placing container gardens along the straight edges of your patio to soften them.

 How much money are you willing to spend on softscape and containers?
 Only you can answer that question, which is why building bigger patios will require a different approach.
 While one can't quantify bigger, the fact is that, after a patio reaches a certain size, the cost of having to soften the edges with softscape becomes prohibitive.
 In such cases, it is probably best to use a curved hardscape design if you want to avoid straight edges.